FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer: FlashKAT

-We now present an optimized method for computing the backward pass of the group-wise rational in Algorithm \ref{alg:fast_F_alg}.
+We now present an optimized method for computing the backward pass of the group-wise rational function in Algorithm \ref{alg:fast_F_alg}.
 To reduce global memory accesses, we restructure the grid from 1D to 2D.
-Such a restructuring mirrors the format of Equation \ref{eq:accum}, allowing an easier mapping of it to the algorithm.
+Such a restructuring mirrors the format of Equation \ref{eq:accum}, facilitating a more straightforward mapping of it to the algorithm.
 The first dimension of our reconstructed grid is allocated for resolving the $B$ and $N$ summations, whereas the second dimension is responsible for the $d_g$ summation.
 The size of this first dimension in the grid is $B\cdot N/S_\text{block}$, whereas the size of the second dimension is $n_g$ (the total number of groups in GR-KAN).

 Algorithm \ref{alg:fast_F_alg} does not change the memory accesses for reads and writes for $\mathbf{dX}, \mathbf{X}$ and $\mathbf{dO}$; however, it heavily influences them for $\mathbf{A}$, $\mathbf{B}$, $\mathbf{dA}$, and $\mathbf{dB}$.
-At a high level, we can see that our algorithm iterates over the grid of $T\cdot n_g$ blocks.
-For each of these blocks, we load a single group of coefficients for $\mathbf{A_j}$ and $\mathbf{B_j}$.
-Then, we use this single set of coefficients for all computations in the block.
-As a result, rather than each thread performing an atomic add for each value in $\mathbf{dA_j}$ and $\mathbf{dB_j}$, the algorithm can instead accumulate all the contributions for $\mathbf{dA_j}$ and $\mathbf{dB_j}$ in the block before doing an atomic add.
-As a result, the total amount of memory contention and global memory accesses reduce.
+At a high level, we can see that Algorithm \ref{alg:fast_F_alg} iterates over the grid of $T\cdot n_g$ blocks.
+For each of these blocks, it loads a single group of coefficients for $\mathbf{A}_j$ and $\mathbf{B}_j$, which it then reuses for all computations in the block.
+As a result, rather than each thread performing an atomic add for each value in $\mathbf{dA}_j$ and $\mathbf{dB}_j$, the algorithm can instead accumulate all the contributions for $\mathbf{dA}_j$ and $\mathbf{dB}_j$ in the block before doing an atomic add.
+As a result, Algorithm \ref{alg:fast_F_alg} reduces the total amount of memory contention and global memory accesses.